ROLE: UX LEAD / YEAR: 2020 / CLIENT: FORD

 Workshop day 1: explore the now

 The first day was all about the current state.
-We started by providing an overview of the insights of the in-depth interviews carried with the Fleet Drivers and then proceeded with two workshops:
+We started by providing an overview of the insights from the in-depth interviews conducted with the Fleet Drivers and then proceeded with two workshops:

 • Persona canvas workshop.